GoldenArkGeneralTrading/company-profile/PRESS.md

 - CSV (GitHub view): <https://github.com/GoldenArkGeneralTrading/company-profile/blob/main/press/press-index.csv>
 - CSV (raw): <https://raw.githubusercontent.com/GoldenArkGeneralTrading/company-profile/main/press/press-index.csv>

 Note: links in the CSV file may appear as plain text in GitHub’s table view.
-For clickable links, use this `PRESS.md` page.
+For clickable links, use this `PRESS.md` page or the canonical press page on the main website.

 ---

 ## Notes

-- This list is curated for readability and due diligence convenience.
+- This list is curated for readability, entity-reference consistency, and preliminary due diligence convenience.
-- The complete index may include syndications, mirrors, and reposts of the same release.
+- The full index may include syndications, mirrors, localized versions, and reposts of the same issuer disclosure.
+- Some third-party publisher pages may vary in availability by region, access policy, or indexing status over time.
-- Inclusion in the index does not imply editorial endorsement by the listed outlet.
+- Inclusion in this index does not imply editorial endorsement by the listed outlet.